-The sales tax is imposed on the purchaser and collected and remitted by the seller to the department.
+The sales tax is imposed on the purchaser, and collected and paid by the seller to the department.
 The tax is due on or before the last day of the month immediately following the end of the quarter.
-A lodging facility operator who files a return and remits the tax on time is allowed to keep 5 percent of the tax collected, up to \$1,000 per facility, as compensation for collecting the tax.
+The seller who files a return and pays the tax on time is allowed to keep 5 percent of the tax collected, up to \$1,000 per facility, as compensation for collecting the tax.
+To simplify compliance, the department has the seller file a single return combining the lodging facility use tax and the lodging sales tax.